GabeScott/standard-works-vault/General Conference/2001 October - “Be Thou an Example”.md

 The first word a child learns and utters is usually the dear expression “Mama.”
 To me it is significant that on the battlefields of war or in peace, frequently when death is about to overtake a son, his final word is usually “Mother.”
 Sisters, what a noble role is yours.
 I testify that your hearts are filled with love.

-To the third part of our formula—namely, fill your life with service—I mention two separate examples.
+To the third part of our formula—namely, *fill your life with service*—I mention two separate examples.
 One features a teacher and the profound influence she has had in the lives of those whom she taught, while the other pertains to a missionary couple whose service helped to bring the light of the gospel to those who had lived in spiritual darkness.

 Many years ago there was a young woman, Baur Dee Sheffield, who taught in Mutual.
 She had no children of her own, though she and her husband dearly longed for children.
 Her love was expressed through devotion to her special young women as each week she taught them eternal truths and lessons of life.
 Then came illness, followed by death.
 She was but 27.